Best Lunch Stops From Amber Cove and Taino Bay

 Use city lunch when the day already includes the historic center, central park, amber, coffee, chocolate, or a compact highlights route.
 That is the best fit for Taino Bay and the more ambitious fit for Amber Cove when a driver is already committed.

-Best beach-food lunch direction: only if the route already supports it
+Best beach-food branch: only if the route already supports it

 Beach lunch sounds better than it often works on a cruise clock.
 If the visitor already has a beach route, then a beach-food stop makes sense.
 If not, it can eat too much of the day.
 That is especially true if the traveler tries to combine a beach lunch, city stop, and shopping run without real transport discipline.